obsidianmd/obsidian-help/en/Contributing to Obsidian/Style guide.md

 ---
 The Obsidian documentation uses the [Google developer documentation style guide](https://developers.google.com/style).
 For any topics not covered by the Google style guide, use the [Microsoft Style Guide](https://learn.microsoft.com/en-us/style-guide/).

-This page lists any deviances from the Google style guide, or terminology worth highlighting.
+This page lists any deviations from the Google style guide, or terminology worth highlighting.

 > [!tip] Contribute
 > Most of the documentation existed before this style guide did.
 If you find any violations of this style guide, please [create an issue](https://github.com/obsidianmd/obsidian-docs/issues/new) or submit a pull request to [obsidianmd/obsidian-docs](https://github.com/obsidianmd/obsidian-docs).

 ## Terminology and grammar

+### Terms

 - Prefer "keyboard shortcut" over "hotkey".
 Use Hotkey when referring to the specific feature.
 - Prefer "the Obsidian app" on mobile, and "the Obsidian application" on desktop.